-In its basic form, transcription is typing directly from dictation or an audio file, though there are different kinds of transcription such as legal and medical transcription.
+In its basic form, transcription is typing directly from dictation or an audio file, though there are different kinds of transcription such as general, legal, and medical transcription.

 It helps if you are already a fast and accurate typist, though there are many free online resources to help you practice your typing and get faster.